Chalarangelo/30-seconds-of-code/content/snippets/js/s/flatten-unflatten-object.md

 > [!NOTE]
 >
 > The **order of the resulting keys** may not match the order of the original keys, as JavaScript **objects are unordered**.
-All examples in this article assume preserve the original order for easier understanding.
+All examples in this article preserve the original order for easier understanding.

 In order to build a **recursive solution**, we need to define the **base case**.
 In this situation, that would be **keys whose values are not objects**.
 In that case, we can simply **add the key-value pair to the result**.